traefik/traefik/docs/content/routing/entrypoints.md

 Traefik supports [PROXY protocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2.

-If PROXY protocol header parsing is enabled for the entry point, this entry point can accept connections with or without Proxy Protocol headers.
+If PROXY protocol header parsing is enabled for the entry point, this entry point can accept connections with or without PROXY protocol headers.

+If the PROXY protocol header is passed, then the version is determined automatically.
-If the Proxy Protocol header is passed, then the version is determined automatically.
+If the PROXY protocol header is passed, then the version is determined automatically.

 ??? info "`proxyProtocol.trustedIPs`"

-    Enabling Proxy Protocol with Trusted IPs.
+    Enabling PROXY protocol with Trusted IPs.

     ```yaml tab="File (YAML)"
     ## Static configuration